 Among all of the hardware devices driving a digital signage solution, the digital signage player is the most important.
-It’s the heart of the operation, and powers the digital signage screens to display content.
+It’s key to understand all the hardware elements for digital signage.
+The media player is the heart of the operation, and powers the digital signage screens to display content.
 As such, it’s to the benefit of all business owners to take a careful look at their options before choosing an HD digital signage player for their company.

 Is this a small digital signage implementation of only a few screens?
 Or is it a bigger job that’ll span multiple buildings across a connected network?
 Jot down a few notes about what’s needed from the signage solution before continuing, as the scope of the project will influence which players might be appropriate.
 Let’s review a few of the core features to look for in an HD digital signage player.